mathesar-foundation/mathesar/docs/docs/configuration/env-variables.md

     !!! tip "Tip"
         - Set this to `localhost` if you'd like Mathesar to be available only on localhost
         - Set the protocol to `http` if you don't want Caddy to automatically handle setting up SSL, e.g. `http://example.com`

-### `HTTP_PORT`

-- **Description**: Configures the port that Caddy will use when `DOMAIN_NAME` specifies a `http` protocol.
-- **Default value**: `80`

-    !!! tip "Tip"
-        - It is recommended to use the default port `80` as features like automatic SSL rely on it ([see Caddy docs](https://caddyserver.com/docs/automatic-https#acme-challenges)).
-        - You probably want to change it to a different port if one of these is true:
-            - you already have a reverse proxy handling SSL on your system
-            - you are running Mathesar on a non-root system

-### `HTTPS_PORT`

-- **Description**: Configures the port that Caddy will use when `DOMAIN_NAME` specifies a `https` protocol or does not specify a protocol.
-- **Default value**: `443`

-    !!! tip "Tip"
-        - If you want Caddy to handle the SSL certificate it is highly recommended to use the default port `443` as features like automatic SSL, and HTTPS redirection rely on it ([see Caddy docs](https://caddyserver.com/docs/automatic-https#acme-challenges)).
-        - You probably want to change it to a different port if one of these is true:
-            - you already have a reverse proxy handling SSL on your system
-            - you are running Mathesar on a non-root system